-The Castle area is one of the most biologically diverse areas in Alberta with over 200 rare or at-risk species, including wolverine, grizzly bear and westslope cutthroat trout.
+The Castle area is one of the most biologically diverse areas in Alberta and home to a range of rare and at-risk species, including wolverine, grizzly bear and westslope cutthroat trout.
 The area has a history of multiple uses including commercial forestry, grazing, oil and gas development, as well as tourism and recreational uses.

 The Government of Alberta is committed to enhancing protection of the Castle Special Management Area.
 To achieve this, government consulted with Albertans from September 4 to October 5, 2015 on the proposed amendment to the South Saskatchewan Regional Plan to designate the Castle area under Parks’ legislation.
 The Government of Alberta proposed to: